Gremlins 2: The New Batch: Plotting

 With more control over the film, Dante engineered a project that he later referred to as "one of the more unconventional studio pictures, ever."
 Dante included some material that he believed Warner Bros. would not have allowed had they not wanted a sequel to Gremlins.
 Allowed to break a number of rules in filmmaking, he also later claimed it was the film into which he had put the most of his personal influence.
 Dante imagined Gremlins 2: The New Batch as a satire of Gremlins and sequels in general.

 Screenwriter Charlie Haas introduced the concept of moving the gremlins to New York City and a corporate head (Daniel Clamp) as Billy's boss.
 When the Warner Bros. executives grew concerned about the expense of portraying the gremlins attacking an entire city, Haas came up with the idea of confining the action within Clamp's "smart building".
 Haas also included a great deal of material in his screenplay that proved too elaborate to produce, including having a cow–hamster hybrid running on a treadmill in the laboratory.

 In keeping with Dante's desires to satirize the original film, the sequel has some meta-references and self-referential humor.
 These include a cameo appearance by film critic Leonard Maltin.
-He holds up a copy of the original Gremlins home video and denounces it, just as he had in reality; however, his rant is cut short when gremlins pounce on him.
+He holds up a copy of the original Gremlins home video and denounces it, just as he had in reality; however, his rant is cut short when gremlins assault him.
 Partly for this scene, one academic called Dante "one of contemporary cinema's great pranksters."

 Additionally, when Billy is trying to explain the rules regarding the mogwai to staff in the building, the staff finds them quite absurd and derisively interrogates Billy on their precise meaning; at one point considering the thought experiment of a mogwai in a plane which crosses a time zone.
-This scene originates from the fact that the filmmakers themselves saw the rules as irrational, and some questions in the scene were based upon those raised by fans of the original film.
+This scene originates from the fact that the filmmakers themselves saw the rules as irrational and some questions in the scene were based upon those raised by fans of the original film.